The 5 Best Cast Iron Skillets, According to Our Tests

 Cons:

-- Pan not oven-friendly due to wooden handle
+- Oven use prohibited due to wooden handle

 Star rating: 4.5/5

-The Staub 28cm cast-iron pan may be top-end for price, but its quality, design and fabulous lifetime guarantee make it a keeper.
+The Staub 28cm cast-iron pan may sit at the top end of the price spectrum, yet its quality, design, and excellent lifetime guarantee make it a valuable investment.

 - Available from Katto (£120)